aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/improve-barcode-recognition/recognition-modes-and-presets/_index.md

 }
 {{< /highlight >}}

-### **Preset ***MaxBarCodes*** for Debugging**
+### **Using ***MaxBarCodes*** Preset for Debugging**
-To read all barcodes potentially presented in an image including incorrect ones, ***Aspose.BarCode for Java*** provides a special preset called *MaxBarCodes*.
-This preset applies recognition quality settings that allow recovering up to 1% more barcodes (severely corrupted or erroneous ones) compared with the results achievable using the *NormalQuality* preset.
-Similar recognition quality settings can be enabled using the *setAllowIncorrectBarcodes* method.
+To detect all possible barcodes in an image including invalid ones, ***Aspose.BarCode for Java*** contains a special preset called *MaxBarCodes*.
+This preset allows restoring up to 1% more barcodes (severely damaged or incorrectly generated) in comparison with the results that can be reached by the *NormalQuality* preset.
+Similar reading settings can be implemented through the *setAllowIncorrectBarcodes* method.
-Although the *MaxBarCodes* mode may be useful to decode barcodes that otherwise are unreadable, it should be used for debugging purposes only, as applying this parameter may lead to notably increasing the time required to complete the recognition process and producing incorrect recognition outputs.
-This preset is recommended for use only for advanced users of the ***Aspose.BarCode*** library.
+The *MaxBarCodes* preset may be used to scan even unreadable barcodes; however, it is intended for debugging tasks only as it may result in considerably augmenting the time needed to complete the reading process and providing invalid decoding outputs.
+This preset is suggested only for advanced users of the ***Aspose.BarCode*** library.

-The following code snippet explains how to work with the *MaxBarCodes* preset.
+The following code sample shows how to use the *MaxBarCodes* preset.

 {{< highlight csharp>}}
 Console.WriteLine("MaxBarCodesPreset:");